catdeal3r/metafora/README.md

 5. Create a file listing the identifiers in order of the file
 6. Upload that, then serve the identifier of that to the user

-User can then input that identifier and encryption key back into darkprism for it to download the file.
+User can then input that identifier and encryption key back into metafora for it to download the file.

+## Roadmap

+- [x] Upload files, unzipped and unencrypted
+- [x] Print the content of the identifier to stdout
+- [ ] Zip file
+- [ ] Unzip file
+- [ ] Encrypt file
+- [ ] Unencrypt file
+- [ ] Split file after zipping and encryption
+- [ ] Form file after decryption and unzip